AnisLaib/FrontEnd-Challenge-2-WikiApp/README.md

 this project is the first challenge of the frontend challenges organized by the WebDev section of the GDSC USTHB Club.

 # License
-This Project is under the CC0 license.
+This Project is under the MIT license.